Bigil Box Office Collection (Day 5): The Vijay Starrer Begins The Weekdays In Style!

 In Other Regions

-Apart from Tamil Nadu, the movie continues its good shoe in Kerala, Karnataka and AP/TS regions as well.
+Apart from Tamil Nadu, the movie continues its good show in Kerala, Karnataka and AP/TS regions as well.
 The film is putting up a decent show in these centres on weekdays as well.

 Worldwide Collections

-Bigil has crossed the $1M mark at the USA box office and has turned out to be the third film of Vijay to achieve this feat.
-If the reports doing the rounds are to be believed, the movie is expected to have collected over Rs 180-crore from five days of run in
+Bigil has crossed the $1M mark at the USA box office and has turned out to be the third film of Vijay's to achieve this feat.
+If the reports doing the rounds are to be believed, the movie is expected to have collected over Rs 180 crore from five days of run.